Andrew Tierney

 Andrew James Tierney OAM (born 20 June 1974) is an Australian singer-songwriter and musician, who is a member of the music group Human Nature.

 He is the brother of fellow band member Michael Tierney, and he and his wife live in Las Vegas.

+In 2018, Tierney released an album titled Finding Faith as Finding Faith, a collaboration with a worship pastor, Timothy Dunfield.